rubrikinc/terraform-azure-polaris-cloud-native_subscription/README.md

 ## Configure the Backend

 This module is designed to use a shared backend with the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) module.
 By default it uses a `terraform.tfstate` file that is provided by running the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) module first.
 The `path_to_tenant_state_file` variable should be set to point to the `terraform.tfstate` file which was created by the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) module.

+The reason to use a remote state between these two modules is to allow a workflow where each subscription maintains its own state file in Terraform.
+This module can then be added to an existing Terraform script that configures the subscription.
+The architecture for RSC dictates that a single service principal in a tenant service multiple subscriptions.
+There for the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) only needs to be run once to create the service principal that each subscription under the tenant will use.

 A better best practice is to configure this module and the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) module to use a remote backend.
 To do so in this module the `data "terraform_remote_state" "polaris"` resource in the [main.tf](main.tf) file will need to be reconfigured for the preferred remote backend.
 This will need to match the remote backend that is used in the [Terraform Module - Azure Rubrik Cloud Native Tenant](https://github.com/rubrikinc/terraform-azure-polaris-cloud-native_tenant) module.
 See [Backend Configuration}(https://developer.hashicorp.com/terraform/language/settings/backends/configuration) for more information about configuring remote backends.